BillotP/dlgz_app/README.md

 ## Tracking

-To track application behavior, sentry is included.
+To track application behavior, sentry sdk is included with GlitchTip ingester.

 ## Analytics

-To see who and when people visit this app, analytics are available at (plausible/delegationz)[https://plausible.io/delegationz.fly.dev] and [PostHog](https://app.posthog.com/shared/nSDF9ZPBg5PoVq7nRb8oMvus6gzdxg)
+To see who and when people visit this app, analytics are available at [plausible/delegationz](https://plausible.io/delegationz.fly.dev) and [PostHog](https://app.posthog.com/shared/nSDF9ZPBg5PoVq7nRb8oMvus6gzdxg)